-The bond between people and their pets is often very strong.
-Pets are cherished friends, and they become part of the family very quickly.
+The bond between you and your pet is personal and unique.
+You cherish your pets as close friends, and they become part of the family very quickly.
 In the unfortunate event that you as a pet guardian become incapacitated, ill or pass away, you want to be certain that your pet’s needs are well taken care of.
 Often, the best and most comprehensive way to make sure that your pet’s needs will be met is to establish a pet trust as part of your estate plan.
 Even if you trust a friend or family member to care for your dog, cat, or other pet, having a pet trust can give you peace of mind knowing that financial constraints will not affect the care your pet receives.

-You may think that adding instructions for the care of your pet in your will is adequate protection for your pet.
-However, a will has certain limitations in the protection that it provides.
+You may think that adding instructions for the care of your pet in your will is adequate protection for your dog, cat, or other pets.
+However, a will has certain limitations in the protection that it provides to animals.
 For instance, a will is only an instruction to the court as to how you want your assets divided.
 A judge is not always obligated to honor the wishes expressed in a will.
-Also, wills are sometimes challenged by other potential heirs.
-When this occurs, the care of your pet may be left up in the air until the will is settled.
+Also, other potential heirs sometimes challenge wills.
+When this occurs, the care of your pet may be left undecided for an indefinite period.

 There is another important consideration with a will.
 A will only comes into effect when you pass away.
-If an injury or disease leaves you incapacitated, then a will does not allow for the care of your pet.
+If an injury or disease leaves you incapacitated, then a will does not allow you to include instructions for the care of your pet.
 Therefore, if you would like to be sure that your pet will be looked after, then you should consider a pet trust.
 A trust is more flexible and allows you to set conditions for a variety of circumstances.

 Pet trusts offer a much greater level of protection for your pet’s interests than a will alone.
 Pet trusts allow you to be very specific in regard to what type of care you wish your pet to receive.
-In a trust agreement, you may specify who you want to take care of the pet and how much of your estate you wish the designated pet guardian to receive and when.
-When a trust is established, you may specify what type of veterinary care you wish your pet to receive and what type of food you wish your pet to be fed.
+In a trust agreement, you may specify who you want to take care of the pet, and how much of your estate you wish the designated pet guardian to receive and when.
+When a trust is established, you may specify what type of veterinary care you wish your pet to receive.
+You can even specify what type of food you wish for your pet.